-What is Movember?
+What Is Movember?

-What could happen: If urine stands still or backs up, kidney infections can develop.
-Stones from the kidney can get stuck here, and cause pain or worrisome infections as they get stuck along the way out.
-Cancers can arise in the lining of the ureters typically with bloody urine as a sign.
+The ureters are two tiny, muscular tubes which constantly flex and relax to transport urine out of the kidneys and down to the bladder.
+If urine backs up, kidney injury and infections can develop.
+Stones from the kidney can get stuck here and cause pain or worrisome infections as they get stuck along the way out.
+Cancers can also arise in the lining of the ureters, typically with bloody urine as a sign.

 If you feel any of these conditions could potentially apply to yourself, make sure to reach out to your primary doctor or urology specialist to discuss.